pypa/auditwheel/README.rst

 Policies
 --------

 The exact content of the policy is open for discussion.
-The following libraries are, I (=rmcgibbo) think, are a pretty good start.
-I determined these by analyzing the shared library dependencies of all of the pre-compiled packages included in the Linux-x86_64 Anaconda Python distribution produced by Continuum Analytics, which, empirically, has been determined to work pretty well across a wide variety of Linux distros.
+For example, here's a first draft.

 ::

-    {"name": "linux_pybe1_core",
+    {"name": "manylinux_1",
      "symbol_versions": {
          "GLIBC": "2.5",
          "CXXABI": "3.4.8",